sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 The server-side command can provide us the ways to access to a session of Web Console.
 We can handle information of the current context, and return the result of that.
-For example, if the `man` command receives a name of a method, then it finds document of the method and returns the content of document as the command output.
+For example, if the `man` command receives a name of a method, then it finds document of the method and returns the content of the document as the command output.

 ```ruby
 # lib/web_console/commands/list.rb